HIMB-Summer-Course-2021-Remote-Sensing/MeasuringReefs/MeasuringReefs.md

 Once all data is collected:

   - Check your dataset for any typos, missing values, etc.

-  - Create a folder called “data” within whatever folder you’re using for this and put your dataset in it
+  - Save your dataset in the “data” folder

-  - Create a folder called “output” within whatever folder you’re using for this (leave empty)
+  - Open the .Rmd file

   - Create a new project-specific repository in Github

   - Link your Github repo with your project directory (folder)

   - Commit/push to the new project-specific repository you created in Github